Multicomponent superfluidity in two-color QCD at finite density at next-to-leading order: One-loop Effective Potential

-where we have written $\alpha$ as the sum of its tree level minimum defined as $\alpha_{\rm gs}^{\rm tree}$ and the next-to-leading contribution as $\frac{1}{(4\pi f)^{2}}\alpha_{\rm gs}^{\rm loop}$.
-We will use the ground state value of $\alpha$ in the following section to calculate the chiral condensate, the multicomponent superfluid condensate and the number density near the critical isospin chemical potential, where we expect $\alpha\ll 1$.
+We note that $\alpha_{gs}$ is zero for $\mu\le m_{\pi}$ and becomes non-zero for $\mu>m_{\pi}$, which is consistent with a second order transition.
+In the following section, we can use $\alpha_{\rm gs}$ to calculate the chiral condensate, the multicomponent superfluid condensate and the number density near the critical isospin chemical potential, where the expression is valid since $\alpha\ll 1$.